Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/membership.md

 This allows us to delete items, but in exchange for more memory.
 How much more memory?
 Well, the array must have a size of M, just like the bit array.
-But since we\'re counting occurrences, we must at least be able to count a few occurrences (in case of collisions).
+But since we're counting occurrences, we must at least be able to count a few occurrences (in case of collisions).
 If 4 bits sounds good (count up to 16) then we require 4x the memory of a bloom filter.